-Ι solemnly affirm upon personal knowledge that the following statements are (print name of official)

-I being first and duly sworn state that:

-- 1. [Customize this paragraph] Official must state what his/her title is and what authority he/she has to say that the property is publicly owned. - 2.
-[Customize this paragraph] Official must state that the property is owned or leased by the state or local government (in accordance with OCRM's CZMA Section 306A Guidance, February 1999) and there are no encumbrances on the property that interfere with the proposed section 306A project.
+I solemnly affirm upon personal knowledge that the following statements are true: I be ing first and duly sworn state that: 1.
+[Customize this paragraph] Official must state what his/her title is and what authority he/she has to say that the property is publicly owned.
+2. [Customize this paragraph] Official must state that the property is owned or leased by the state or local government (in accordance with OCRM's CZMA Section 306A Guidance, February 1999) and there are no encumbrances on the property that interfere with the proposed section 306A project.
+Sigı ned (name of official) Sub scribed and affirmed before me this day of(month),(year).
+Not ary Public Му Commission expires: